It's easy to charge your electric car at home, work or on the go.

 Rapid public chargers are the quickest way to charge an electric car, and are often found at service stations or locations near to main routes.

-- If the rapid charger is provided by Instavolt, Shell, BP Pulse or Tesla, you’ll enjoy free charging.
+- If the rapid charger is provided by Shell Recharged (or Tesla Supercharger, if you have a Tesla), you’ll enjoy free charging*.